gvaparna/Interactive_Coffee_Mug/README.md

 <p>For implementing the gesture recognition, there were two relevant papers which were interesting and very much related to the current project.
 NailO[1], uses a similar 3x3 matrix and Multi-Touch Skin[2] uses a 6x6 matrix but the touch sensing scheme is different from the current approach.
 For implementing the swipes, a sliding window algorithm needs to be implemented.
 For a given set of raw values (currently, 100 samples per second), the algorithm runs over a window size of 3 elements and when there is a swipe happening, there will be continuous increase in the capacitive values along the x axis (for horizontal swipe) and along Y axis for vertical swipe.
 </p>

+<h2> Lessons Learned </h2>

+1. Always ensure that the sizes of the row and column strip should be approximately equal size.
+Otherwise, the sensor shape will be irregular.
+2. Secondly, always insulate the rows and columns completely.
+Some times when the width of the scotch tape is smaller then there can be a few gapes between the row and the column layers and this can result in a short circuit.
+3. Always leave some space at the edges of the strips so that they can be used to create connections with the Arduino.
+In the earlier attempt, I had covered the entire column layer with the scotch tape and hence was not able to connect the strips to the Arduino.
+4. Usage od visual guides for aligning the rows and columns will be very helpful For example, in my case a ruled paper was used.